Skip to content

 Why GRPO Instead of PPO or Value Models?

 Traditional RL for language models (like RLHF) often pairs a large policy with an equally large value (critic) network.
 That’s computationally daunting for a 671B-parameter model.
 Moreover, LLM outputs are highly non-deterministic, making it tricky for the critic to estimate expected returns.
-GRPO (Group Relative Policy Optimization) sidesteps these challenges in a very interesting way.
-Jay Alammar explains this concept in a very good way using the images below.
+GRPO (Group Relative Policy Optimization) sidesteps these challenges.
+Jay Alammar has a good visual explanation that matches the sequence below.

 1. Sampling: For each prompt, the model generates multiple responses (“a group”).